jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 `factory` function (lines 16-22, the second top level indentation).

-Again this isn't a module definition type that you are likely to come across regularly, unless you look at the source code of some older libraries, are find your self rooting arround in node_modules.
+Again this isn't a module definition type that you are likely to come across regularly, unless you look at the source code of some older libraries, are find your self rooting around in `node_modules`.
 So don't worry too much.
 If `AMD` is a penny-farthing then I suppose `UMD` is a horse with a penny-farthing bolted on one side and a reasonably price car (`CommonJS`) tied to the other.